egarrisxn/sql-employee-tracker-2023/README.md

 ## Technologies

-1. Node.js
+- Node.js
-2. Mysql
+- Mysql
-3. Inquirer
+- Inquirer

-## Installation & Usage
+## Installation

+*Note: You must have Node.js and MySQL installed on your local machine.*

 1. Clone the Repository on to your machine.
 2. Open the terminal and ensure you are in the right file path.
 3. Run the command `npm install` to download the packages.

+## Usage

-4. Then run the command `node index.js` to run the software.
+4. Run the command `node index.js` to run the software.
 5. The command prompt will begin on your terminal.

 ## Acknowledgements